-In 1939, an appraisal of Cleveland real estate by the Home Owners Loan Corporation's (HOLC) relieved some of the uncertainty created by the vulnerability of the Van Sweringen Company's unsold lots.
-It also left no doubt that Shaker Heights was a good investment-at least for the present.
 Five sections of the city received the top rating of "best" (green) indicating they were safe for investment.
-The HOLC appraisers regarded the undeveloped area east of Warrensville Center Road (A24) as one with the highest investment potential.
-Two sections received second-class but "still desirable" ratings: Moreland (B34) and Ludlow (B35).
-These two sections were considered vulnerable because of their location on the suburb's border with Cleveland.
+The HOLC appraisers regarded an undeveloped area east of Warrensville Center Road (A24) as the one with the highest investment potential.
+Only two sections received second-class but "still desirable" ratings: Moreland (B34) and Ludlow (B35).
+No blacks and only a few people with ethnic backgrounds had succeeded in penetrating these sections, but their location on the Cleveland border made them appear vulnerable to "infiltration."
 The appraisers' evaluations proved prescient.
-Moreland and Ludlow were the first to integrate -Ludlow in the late 1950s and Moreland in the 1960s.
+Moreland and Ludlow were the first to integrate-Ludlow in the late 1950s and Moreland in the 1960s.
+31

-During World War II, the promise of high paying industrial jobs again drew African Americans from the segregated southern states to the industrial centers of the North.
-Cleveland's black population increased from 84,504 in 1940 to 147,847 in 1950 creating pressure on available housing in the Cedar-Central ghetto.
-Todd Michney's important recent book, Surrogate Suburbs: Black Upward Mobility and Neighborhood Change in Cleveland, 1900-1980, documents the expansion of Cleveland's "black belt" in the 1950s and 1960s into four residential areas of Cleveland: Glenville, Mount Pleasant, Lee-Harvard, and Lee-Seville.
+During World War II, the promise of high-paying industrial jobs again drew thousands of African Americans from the segregated Southern states to the industrial centers of the North.
+32 Cleveland's black population increased from 84,504 in 1940 to 147,847 in 1950 creating pressure on housing in Cedar-Central and on its fringes as the "black belt" spread beyond the ghetto.
+Todd Michney's important recent book, Surrogate Suburbs: Black Upward Mobility and Neighborhood Change in Cleveland, 1900-1980, documents the migration of Cleveland's black middle class in the 1950s and 1960s into four residential areas of Cleveland: Glenville, Mount Pleasant, Lee-Harvard, and Lee-Seville.
 Two of these areas, Mount Pleasant and Lee-Harvard, were located on Shaker Heights' southern border.
 Racial incidents in Cleveland's integrating neighborhoods were common, though they did not compare in ferocity to white resistance in Midwest cities like Chicago and Detroit.